UDC-GAC/ServerlessContainers/README.md

 Group at the University of A Coruña by Jonatan Enes (jonatan.enes@udc.es), Roberto R. Expósito and Juan Touriño.

-For more information on this project's you can visit its [webpage](http://bdwatchdog.dec.udc.es/serverless/index.html).
+For more information on this project you can visit its [webpage](http://bdwatchdog.dec.udc.es/serverless/index.html).